JamesNXN/TNN-Assesment-3/docs/Assessment2/testing.rst

    behaves as expected.
 -  Allows us to detect regressions during refactoring or other code changes.
--  We use a test-driven development approach here, where the acceptance tests were written before the cod e, and more tests should pass as more of the requirements are implemented.
+-  We use a **test-driven development** approach here, where the acceptance tests were written before the cod e, and more tests should pass as more of the requirements are implemented.

-Unit Testing: this allows us to check that our code does what it is meant to.
+**Unit Testing**: this allows us to check that our code does what it is meant to.

 -  Takes into account both normal and edge cases to ensure normal